 Black Hawk County is fortunate to have a vast array of publicly owned open spaces (reference Attachment 4).
 County Conservation currently manages over 9,000 acres of parks, open spaces, and wildlife areas in and around Black Hawk County.
-Although not all parcels are under Black Hawk County ownership, cooperative efforts of Black Hawk County, the State of Iowa, the Waterloo Rotary Club, the cities of Waterloo and Cedar Falls, and individual landowners make access to these recreational areas possible.
+Although not all parcels are under Black Hawk County ownership, cooperative efforts of Black Hawk County, the State of Iowa, the Waterloo Rotary Club, and individual land owners make access to these recreational areas possible.

 Encompassing nearly 1,600 acres, Black Hawk Park is the largest tract of land that County Conservation manages, making it one of the largest county parks in Iowa.
 The park forms a greenbelt along the Cedar River from Cedar Falls to the Washington-Union Bridge, four miles to the north.
-Black Hawk Park also adjoins Railroad Lake and Beaver Creek Access to the west.
+Black Hawk Park also adjoins Railroad Lake and Beaver Access to the west.
 Amenities include a campground with full hookups, picnic areas with fire grills, showers, open shelters, as well as river and creek boat access.